The Ratemaking Process

 After the hearings are completed, a transcript of the case is prepared, and attorneys prepare briefs outlining their positions.
 The Commissioners review the record and the facts of the case to make their decision.

-The Commission will only authorize rate changes that are fair and reasonable.
+The Commission will only authorize rate changes that are just and reasonable based on the evidence in the case.
 The company must be allowed the opportunity to make enough money to meet reasonable expenses, pay interest on debts, and provide a reasonable return to stockholders.

 The Decision